Maternal-Fetal Medicine Fellows

 2023

 Dr. Fisher joined Northwestern University Feinberg School of Medicine in July 2020 after finishing her residency at the Barnes-Jewish Hospital/Washington University in St. Louis.
 She had previously completed her Master of Public Health at the University of Miami Miller School of Medicine.
 She has a special interest in HIV and other infectious diseases in pregnancy, preterm birth, fetal growth restriction, and management of abnormal labor.
 For her thesis she has completed a cost-effectiveness analysis of universal first trimester serologic CMV screening and valaciclovir prophylaxis.
-She completed her fellowship training in June 2023.
-Dr. Fisher recently joined the MFM Practice at Northwestern as a clinician-researcher.
+She completed her fellowship training in June 2023 and joined the MFM Faculty at Northwestern University Feinberg School of Medicine.

 Irina Rozin Cassimatis, MD